-^{108.} An accelerator emphasizes its services because the parties typically do not intend for accelerator investment to serve as company valuation event.
+&lt;sup>107 An accelerator emphasizes its services because the parties typically do not intend for accelerator investment to serve as company valuation event.
 See Miller & Bound, supra note 40, at 29.
 If considered a valuation event, then the valuation of the company would be relatively modest.
 For example, if an accelerator provides \$20,000 in exchange for 6% ownership, then the post-money company valuation of a company would be \$333,000.
 This would be well below "market" value for most startups entering high caliber accelerators.

-^{109.} Some local accelerator funds solely invest in accelerator portfolio companies.
-Interview with Anonymous Director #11, Managing Director, Accelerator (Mar.
-25, 2015) (notes on file with Author).
-Others, such as Dave McClure's 500 Startups fund, invest both in accelerator and non-accelerator portfolio companies.
-See Stross, supra note 8, at 87.
+&lt;sup>108 Some local accelerator funds solely invest in accelerator portfolio companies. [evidence] Others, such as Dave McClure's 500 Startups fund, invest both in accelerator and non-accelerator portfolio companies. [evidence - Y Combo at 87]

-^{110.} Interview with Anonymous Director #1, Managing Director, Accelerator (Feb.
+&lt;sup>109 Interview with Anonymous Director #1, Managing Director, Accelerator (Feb.
 24, 2015) (notes on file with Author).
 Distributions are made to LLC members as portfolio company exits or dividend events occur.
 In exchange for its active role in managing the Local Fund, the Accelerator receives fees to cover its operations as well as a share in the Local Fund's profits.
 Unlike typical VC fund vehicles, the Local Fund is structured as an LLC without a hard deadline for returning capital to its members.
 Structured this way, the LLC affords time flexibility for portfolio companies that do not seek an exit event.
 This approach, however, also means that some portfolio company ownership may remain illiquid within the LLC for an indefinite time horizon.
-Mentor #14, supra note 107.
+Mentor #14, supra note 106; Managing Director interviews [# # #].
 Most VC funds are organized as limited partnerships and must be liquidated within a limited time frame.
-METRICK, supra note 8, at 3.
+METRICK, SUPRA NOTE 8, AT 3.

-^{111.} This Article defines a "high prestige" accelerator as Y Combinator and programs listed by Cohen and Fehder as among the top 20 in the United States.
-See Hochberg et al. Top 20, supra note 56.
+&lt;sup>110 This Article defines a "high prestige" accelerator as Y-Combinator and programs listed by Cohen and Fehder as among the top 20 in the United States.
+See Hochberg et al. Top 20, supra note 55.

-^{112. &}quot;Skin in the game" is a mechanism which requires individual general partners to put their own money into a fund.
+&lt;sup>111 "Skin in the game" is a mechanism which requires individual general partners put their own money into a fund.
 The concern is that without skin in the game, a GP may consider the fund as option value, and take risks that the limited partner would not desire.
-"Skin in the game" is designed to mitigate agency cost problems vis-à-vis limited partners by aligning general partner/limited partner incentives.
+Skin in the game is designed to mitigate agency cost problems vis-à-vis limited partners by aligning general partner / limited partner incentives.

-^{113.} Director #1, supra note 110; see Coyle & Green, supra note 1.
+&lt;sup>112 Director #1, supra note 109; see Coyle & Green, supra note 1.